farag2/Office/README.md

 * P — PowerPoint;
 * W — Word.

 * Download the archive from the release page and run `EOPW.cmd` or `EOPW.ps1` to download the whole Office 2019 package.
-It will be downloaded into th root folder (`Office`)
+It will be downloaded into the root folder (`Office`)
-* After downloading run one of the installed script **not as Administrator** from the `Install` folder
+* After downloading run one of the install script **not as Administrator** from the `Install` folder

 ## Channels